stevehodgkiss/interaction/README.md

 use case class represents and is named after something a user does with your application `SignUp`, `RequestResetPasswordEmail` etc.

-## Type coercion

-Whitelisting and sanitizing untrusted input into an expected type before it enters your application is a good practice.
-Attributes are defined and coerced with Virtus.
-An attribute will either be the defined type or nil.
+Attributes are whitelisted and coerced into an expected type using Virtus.
+An attribute will either be the specified type or nil.

 Take a look at the [code itself](https://github.com/stevehodgkiss/use_case/blob/master/lib/use_case.rb) for full details of the API provided.